Clean Install macOS

 Then, depending on the type of your Mac, do the following:

 Now you are finally ready to move on to the final step of the clean install macOS process.
-Here’s what you should do to clean install macOS Monterey on your Mac:
+Here’s what you should do to clean install macOS Sonoma on your Mac:

 1. Turn off your Mac.